 Delta operates 50 gates at SLC, with more than 230 peak-day departures to nearly 90 destinations.
 That means this flight isn’t just about getting to Utah—it’s about better access to a massive network of flights with fewer layovers and shorter travel times.

-Salt Lake City is a major connection point for Delta, making travel more convenient for XNA passengers heading to:
+Salt Lake City is a major connection point for Delta, making travel far more convenient for XNA passengers heading to:

 With this route, many long and inconvenient layovers disappear, making travel faster and easier.

-This nonstop flight is about more than convenience.
 Strong air service makes Northwest Arkansas more competitive for business, tourism, and economic development.
 The easier it is to get here, the more attractive our region becomes.

 Keeping and expanding flights at XNA depends on demand.
 If we want more nonstop routes—especially to the West Coast—we have to use this one.